narenMagarZ/devblog/README.md

 # DEVBLOG

 ## Introduction
-This project is a clone of [dev](https://dev.to) for learning purposes and is aimed at developers worlwide.
+This project is a clone of [dev](https://dev.to) and build for learning purposes.

 ## Features
-- Can login/create account with email, twitter, github.
+- Can login/create account with twitter, github.
-- Can read, react and share the blog.
+- Can read, react and share the article.
-- Can create your own blog.
+- Can create your own article.
+- can schedule article post time.

 **Note: further enhancements will be added in future.

 ## Technology used
 - Nodejs
 - Typescript
-- React js
+- React js with typescript
 - Mongodb
 - Git/github
 - Oauth

+## Frontend
+The frontend part of this project is in app directory.

+##Backend
+the backend part of this project is in api directory.